D. EDWARD HAYS

 - USC Gould School of Law 1989-1992

-Mr. Hays currently serves as an Officer or Director for the following organizations: California Bankruptcy Forum – Treasurer; Inland Empire Bankruptcy Forum – Treasurer; and Commercial Law & Bankruptcy Section of the Orange County Bar Association.
+Mr. Hays currently serves as an Officer or Director for the following organizations: California Bankruptcy Forum – Immediate Past President; Inland Empire Bankruptcy Forum – Treasurer.

 In 2004, Mr. Hays was the Chair of the Resolutions Committee for the Orange County Bar Association and has served as a delegate to the State Bar Conference on behalf of Orange County for at least 12 years.